 noun/adjective.

 When used negatively, it means a very self-important, egotistical, arrogant, cocky person.
-When used positively, it means a very confident, daring, impressive, amazing person.
-“Badass” may be a good English equivalent.
+When used positively, it means a very confident, daring, impressive, amazing, awesome person.
+“Badass” or “hardcore” may be suitable English equivalents.
 Often shortened to “NB” or 牛 + any Chinese character with the “bi” sound like 逼 or 比.
 In fact, 屄 is the true character but almost never used.

 Link to this entry.